CompBio-BO/Bivalvia_TEs/README.md

 7. Consensus construction using EMBOSS cons (plurality of 3) and manual validation and curation.

-Species and accession/source of genome assembly:
+Accession numbers/sources of genome assemblies:

 - *Potamilus streckersoni*  GCA_016746295.1
 - *Megalonaias nervosa* GCA_016617855.1